 The text size influences the preferable line height and line length.
 Because readers scan content both horizontally and vertically, lines of text should be distinct.
 A line height that is too small could undermine horizontal eye movement and encourage scanning down the left edge.
 It could also force people to reread lines of text.

-The language of the script counts, east asian scripts should have a shorter line length.
+The language used has an influence too.
+As mentioned earlier, east asian scripts should have a shorter line length.

 I think that it is better to take a holistic approach and not just to gun for a magic number for line length.
 Make your decisions for your typeface and text sizes first, then choose the other inputs accordingly.
 Do some basic testing to see if tweaking the inputs can improve the reading experience.